This article was updated in December 2021 to reflect the latest CMS implementation dates.

+CMS also provided some guidance for what preparation looks like.
 To start, hospital leaders need to implement a qCDSM and build the consultation into their processes.
 But not all CDSMs are created equal – more on that in the last section.

 Once a qCDSM consultation process is implemented, hospitals will be required to report the AUC/CDS information.
 CMS encouraged providers to submit claims with a Current Procedural Terminology (CPT) or HCPCS C code for advanced diagnostic imaging along with a line item HCPCS modifier to describe either the level of adherence to AUC or an exception to the program.